sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/working-with-pdfa-or-pdfua/_index.md

 {{% alert color="primary" %}}

-Please note that PDF/UA-1 output will also be WCAG 2.0 and Section 508 compliant.
+Please note that PDF/UA-1 or PDF/UA-2 output will generally comply with WCAG 2.0 and Section 508.

 {{% /alert %}}